 Managing workers through team apps and remote team socials is not a walk in the park.
 Naturally, there’ll be a learning curve and early mistakes to improve upon.
 Asking employees to share their feedback and tell you what worked and what didn’t will allow you to improve your remote culture continuously.
 So set the expectation of regular feedback, listen to your employees, and make adjustments accordingly.
 Remember to always make them feel safe and heard.
 Try out a tool like Polly, which allows you to gather feedback via surveys in Slack, or a more in-depth employee feedback tool such as Lattice, if you really want to dig into the data.

 Forming a team is one thing, but making it function at its best is another.
 To make people with different backgrounds, personalities, and experiences work together well requires hard work from everyone involved.

 A strong remote culture that emphasizes trust, respect, and communication leads to happier and more efficient employees.
+Employers should understand what is employee experience in order to improve Engagement.
 Adding in some remote fun to the mix is the cherry on top.
 This may be a challenge, but with the tips we shared above and the right app for teams, you’ll be able to foster an amazing remote work culture.